-This Africa Was Mine tells a part of the story of Baptist missions in Nyasaland.
+This Africa Was Mine tells a part of the story of Baptist missions in Nyasaland and was published in 1950 by Stirling Tract Enterprise, USA.

-This is by Emily BOOTH Langsworthy (b.
+The author is Emily BOOTH Langsworthy (b.
 4th August, 1882), daughter of Joseph BOOTH, Baptist missionary to Nyasaland.
 She was born in Auckland, New Zealand, but they departed from Melbourne for Africa, and later wound up in America, though they also seem to have English ties.

 Two famous atheists, Mr SYMES and Robert INGERSOLL p37 prompt them to take up the challenge after a debate in Melbourne, in which Ingersoll suggests that if Booth is a true Christian he will sell his goods and go into the world to preach the gospel.
 Booth decides he will.